-If you are renting a vehicle outside of Germany, the United States, the Canadian provinces of Alberta, Ontario, and Quebec, or within the previously stated regions where the owner has waived Turo’s protection, your insurance will be provided by the owner’s own commercial rental car liability insurance and you should, therefore, consult the owner and the vehicle’s description for more information about their insurance and their accident processes.
-Turo does not handle insurance or damage claims for vehicles covered by owner-provided insurance; in the case of damage or an accident, contact the owner immediately to learn what steps you will need to take.
+If you are renting a vehicle outside of Germany, the United States, the Canadian provinces of Alberta, Ontario, and Quebec, or within the previously stated regions where the host has waived Turo’s protection, your insurance will be provided by the host’s own commercial rental car liability insurance and you should, therefore, consult the host and the vehicle’s description for more information about their insurance and their accident processes.
+Turo does not handle insurance or damage claims for vehicles provided by Commercial Hosts; in the case of damage or an accident, contact the host immediately to learn what steps you will need to take.

 The specifics of Turo’s protection are described in the Guest portion of this FAQ entry, including procedures relating to subrogation.
 A simple description of the typical claims process is available here.

 If there is another car involved, please make sure to get the contact and insurance information for the other car and driver, and get a police report if available.